 A History of Sling Libraries and Consultants in the UK

-This is a post I wrote for a blog on facebook go and check out Mariusz's page.
+This is a post I wrote for a blog on facebook.
 A friend kindly translated into Polish (thank you Anna!) and I thought I would share it here too!

 Babywearing, the term used to describe carrying using slings or carriers, has definitely increased hugely in the last few years and extends beyond babyhood with many specialist toddler and pre-schooler carriers on the market.
 We have a great site in the UK http://www.slingpages.co.uk which is the starting point for finding a library or a consultant near to you with an interactive map.